Vincit/objection.js/newDoc/api/model/instance-methods.md

 This method is also called before a model is patched.
 Therefore all the model's properties may not exist.
 You can check if the update operation is a patch by checking the `opt.patch` boolean.

-`opt.old` object contains the old values while `this` contains the updated values.
+Inside the hook, `this` contains the values to be updated.
+If (and only if) the query is started for an existing model instance using [$query](/api/model/instance-methods.html#query), `opt.old` object contains the old values.
 The old values are never fetched from the database implicitly.
 For non-instance queries the `opt.old` object is `undefined`.
 See the examples.

 ##### Arguments